Kaamkiya/12in24/1-asm/README.md

 ---

 Notice that the executable for Hello World is smaller than the program itself.
-Now try making Hello World, then find it's size.
+Now try making Hello World in Rust, then find it's size.
 The Rust compiler generates a gigantic executable comparatively.
 This is because Assembly is the *closest* a human can get to machine code while still using normal letters.
 That lets it make tiny executables, even if the programs are much longer.